Good Life & Good Death

 The ASG steering group includes members from across the U.K including the Sustainable Food Trust, Fir Farm, Rare Breeds Survival Trust, Prince’s Countryside Fund, National Craft Butchers, Animal Health & Welfare Board England and small abattoir operators based in England, Scotland and Wales.
 Dr Simon Docherty, British Veterinary Association past-president and Senior Lecturer at Queen’s University Belfast, is the chair, with small abattoir owner John Mettrick as vice chair.

-We are designing and building a mobile abattoir to improve welfare for our animals.
+Our mobile abattoir improves welfare for our animals.
 Our animals are born and raised on the farm, and we want to ensure they experience the best welfare possible right up until the end of their life.
 Loading and unloading from a lorry or trailer and travelling long distances to a place they have never been before can cause stress for the animals, which is why we feel the most humane option is to slaughter on the farm.

 The mobile abattoir will initially operate and be licenced for Fir Farm, but we hope to operate within a 15 mile radius with other farmers, forming a cooperative to manage and run the mobile abattoir.